d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

 ### Summarizing a single quantitative variable {-}

-The `favstats` function from the `'mosaic` package gives the summary statistics for a quantitative variable.
+The `favstats` function from the `mosaic` package gives the summary statistics for a quantitative variable.
 Here we have the summary statistics for the variable `imdb_score`.

 ```r